 The Flyers were all over Cheevers in the third -- outshooting the Bruins by a 16-2 count -- but the goalie was spectacular and held the lead. until Gary Dornhoefer was finally able to score the game-tying marker with just 3:01 remaining.

-1977 -- Defenseman Tom Bladon set an NHL record with four goals and eight points as the Flyers drubbed the Cleveland Barons 11-1 at the Spectrum.
+1977 -- Tom Bladon set an NHL record for points by a defenseman in one game with four goals and eight points as the Flyers drubbed the Cleveland Barons 11-1 at the Spectrum.

 Bladon became the first Philadelphia defender to score more than two goals, and just the fourth player in league history to record eight points or more in one game (Maurice 'Rocket' Richard, Bert Olmstead, and Darryl Sittler, all Hall-of-Famers).
 Bladon topped the previous record of seven points by a blue liner set by Bobby Orr, who had a hat trick and four assists during a 10-3 win over the New York Rangers during the 1973/74 campaign.